-Thanks largely to TV crime shows, the public knows more about forensic evidence than ever before.
-Unfortunately, many of that knowledge is only half-true or even outright fabrications.
-Here are a few of the most common myths about forensic science, broken down by top La Jolla defense lawyer Peter M. Liss.
+Thanks largely to TV crime shows, particularly those like CSI, the public knows more about forensic evidence than ever before.
+Unfortunately, much of that knowledge is only half-true or even outright fabrications.
+Here are a few of the most common myths about forensic science.

-Forensic science only benefits prosecutors.
 On TV, forensic scientists are pretty much only used by investigators to help uncover the guilty party.
-In reality, these experts can help a criminal defense lawyer in Solana Beach as much as they can help the prosecutor.
+In reality, these experts can help a defense lawyer as much as they can help the prosecutor.
 Forensic experts can retest evidence samples to verify the results, test samples that police overlooked or testify that fingerprinting and handwriting analysis are often inaccurate.
 In fact, forensic scientists are responsible for exonerating many convicted prisoners through the Innocence Project.

-If you’ve been accused of a crime and would like to know more about how forensic evidence may be used in your case, please call (760) 643-4050 or (858) 486-3024 to schedule a free initial consultation with a top defense attorney in Pacific Beach.
+If you’ve been accused of a crime and would like to know more about how forensic evidence may be used in your case, please call (760) 643-4050 or (858) 486-3024 to schedule a free initial consultation with Peter M. Liss.